hevling/homeassistant-config/README.md

 I've extended the Lovelace interface with some custom plugins which are installed manually.

-* [Mini Graph Card](https://github.com/kalkih/mini-graph-card) to display climate graphs like temperature & humidity.
+* [Button Card](https://github.com/custom-cards/button-card) to let entities act like a button.
 * [Multiple Entity Row](https://github.com/benct/lovelace-multiple-entity-row) to show multiple entity states in row.
+* [Fold Entity Row](https://github.com/thomasloven/lovelace-fold-entity-row) to fold away and hide rows in lovelace.